MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Export-PSSession.md

 ### None

-You cannot pipe objects to `Export-PSSession`.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.IO.FileInfo

-`Export-PSSession` returns a list of files that comprise the module that it created.
+This cmdlet returns a list of files that comprise the module that it created.

 ## NOTES